OivindHauglum/IIoT/gui/Super_Files/README_final.md

 A playground project — born from a larger one.

-This repository grew out of **The Visualizer — IIoT in a Shoebox**, a USN Bachelor 2026 thesis project by Øivind Hauglum.
+This repository grew out of **The Visualizer — IIoT in a Shoebox**, a USN Bachelor 2026 thesis.
 The original assignment was to build a compact IIoT training platform for industrial operators.
 That work is documented in [IIoT_The_Visualizer](https://github.com/OivindHauglum/IIoT_The_Visualizer).